RamonLips/unzipper/README.md

 ## How to Use
 1. Place your ZIP files in the designated input folder.
-2. Install all the dependencies
+2. Install all the dependencies.
    ```npm
    npm i
    ```